cosmos72/stmx/persist/README.txt

            value = pointer to previous unallocated area (it is a circular list)

    word 1: tag = not used, can have any value
-           value = number of allocated words. does NOT count the header (i.e. words 0 and 1)
+           value = number of allocated words. also counts the header (i.e. words 0 and 1)

    payload: